 Scaffolding injuries can result from a few different scenarios.
 All of these are a real risks while working in an oil refinery.

-A collapse can happen for a variety of reasons but is almost always the result of poor construction.
+A collapse can happen for a variety of reasons but is almost always the result of poor construction, our injury lawyer adds.
 Scaffolding accidents can happen if the assembly is rushed or installed by inexperienced people.
 If the scaffolding is built with defective parts or materials, that can also pose a risk.
 Other reasons for a collapse may include equipment malfunctions, overloading the platforms, or collision with a large, heavy object like a warehouse vehicle.

 Falling is another significant cause of scaffolding injuries.
 Industrial plant workers are completing physical tasks on a high, unstable surface when working on scaffolding.
 The railings may not offer a lot of protection if one were to lose their footing.

 Scaffolding accidents can also occur while erecting or dismantling the structure.
 Working with heavy poles and platforms is always challenging, and the height at which scaffolding must reach to be functional puts those assembling it in a precarious position.
 Dismantling can lead to pieces of the structure coming down suddenly, and taking your eye off the task at hand for even a moment can result in a catastrophic injury.

 Injuries That Can Occur in Houston

 There are a variety of injuries that can occur from a scaffolding accident.
 They may include: